We looked at candidates’ speeches, public remarks and websites to see where each stands.

 What is the Fair Credit Billing Act?

-The Fair Credit Billing Act of 1975 is a federal law designed to prevent unfair credit-billing practices.
+The Fair Credit Billing Act of 1974 is a federal law designed to prevent unfair credit-billing practices.
 It outlines guidelines that apply to both lenders and consumers for handling disputes about errors on billing statements.
-These errors include charges posted to the wrong accounts, statements mailed to the wrong address, calculation errors, and charges posted for goods that consumers purchased but did not receive.
+These errors include statements mailed to the wrong address, calculation errors, unauthorized charges, and charges posted for goods that consumers purchased but did not receive.

-According to the Fair Credit Billing Act, creditors and borrowers have specific responsibilities during billing disputes.
-The law applies only to accounts associated with credit cards and store charge cards.
+Under the Fair Credit Billing Act, creditors and borrowers have specific responsibilities during billing disputes.
+The law applies only to accounts associated with credit cards and revolving charge store cards.
 It does not apply to installment loans such as those used to purchase furniture or vehicles.

-The creditor must respond to the customer within 30 days of receiving the notice of dispute and explain how it plans to correct the issue.
+The creditor must respond to you within 30 days of receiving the notice of dispute and explain how it plans to correct the issue.
 The law requires the creditor to resolve the dispute within the next two billing cycles.
-At the end of its investigation, the creditor must write to the customer and explain its findings.
-If the customer must pay the disputed charges, the creditor has to tell how much the customer owes and why.
-If the customer does not bear responsibility for the disputed charges, the creditor has to detail what it will do to correct the error
+At the end of its investigation, the creditor must write to you and explain its findings.
+If you must pay the disputed charges, the creditor has to state how much you owe and why.
+If a customer does not bear responsibility for the disputed charges, the creditor has to detail what it will do to correct the error.

 The Fair Credit Billing Act lists other obligations of the creditor, including when and where to send billing statements, when to credit payments, and how to handle a dispute.
 The creditor must: